 I’ve been noticing several articles coming out the past week about a strong association between hypothyroidism and a twice the risk of liver disease and liver cancer, especially in females.
-And then it dawned on me: another strong reason to play basketball with your trashcan using your lousy Synthroid, Levoxyl, Levothroxine or Eltroxin bottles while being replaced with desiccated thyroid.
+And then it dawned on me: another strong reason to consider playing basketball with your trashcan using your lousy Synthroid, Levoxyl, Levothroxine or Eltroxin bottles while being replaced with desiccated thyroid at the same time.

-In other words, continued hypothyroidism (being on the lousy T4 meds) and undiagnosed hypothyroidism (because of the inadequacy of the TSH lab test) can potentially promote the development of nonalcoholic steatohepatitis, a more severe Fatty Liver disease.
+In other words, continued hypothyroidism (which being on T4-only meds has seemed to do to patients who report continued symptoms) and undiagnosed hypothyroidism (because of the inadequacy of the TSH lab test) can ‘potentially’ promote the development of nonalcoholic steatohepatitis, a more severe Fatty Liver disease, if these articles are right.
 The next progression is liver cancer, aka hepatocellular carcinoma (HCC).

 Even worse, the study revealed that women who had been hypothyroid for more than 10 years had a threefold higher risk of liver cancer compared to women without a history of thyroid disorders.
 This will make you pause when you consider how many reports there are of patients having hypothyroid symptoms for YEARS with a normal TSH…and a clueless, TSH-worshipping doctor.

 And if reading this bores you, understand that your liver is a HIGHLY important gland that you can’t live without.
 It plays a key role in detoxifying the toxins you ingest and breath in daily (including smoking), besides being a major fat burner.
 Make the liver diseased, and you become a breeding ground for toxins, the rise of other diseases…then death.